gravitational/gravity/docs/5.x/terraform.md

 # Terraform Provider (Enterprise)
-The telekube terraform provider is used to support terraform management of resources only available in the enterprise version of telekube.
-This provider should be used in conjunction with the opensource gravity provider to manage a telekube cluster.
+The gravity enterprise terraform provider is used to support terraform management of resources only available in the enterprise version of gravity.
+This provider should be used in conjunction with the opensource gravity provider to manage a gravity cluster.

 ## Getting Started

-### Install the Telekube provider
+### Install the Gravity Enterprise provider
-The terraform provider will be automatically installed when getting the telekube tools.
+The terraform provider will be automatically installed when getting the gravity tools.

 ```
 curl https://get.gravitational.io/telekube/install/5.0.23 | bash